Did you know it’s 5-25X more expensive to get a new client than it is to keep an existing one?

 Now that you’ve found the right customer to upsell and created a great offer – it’s time to make them an offer they can’t refuse.

-You already know you’re giving your lawn customer a great offer that they want.
+You already know you’re giving your cleaning customer a great offer that they want.
 You also know the value it’s going to add value to their life.
 Now, all you have to do is properly relay it to them.

 As we discussed a little earlier, it’s a lot about how you approach your customer.